Moka pots have long been a favorite among coffee enthusiasts, known for making rich and flavorful espresso-like brews right on your stovetop.

 4. Clogged Filter

-To prevent this, it’s important to evenly distribute and level out the coffee grounds before placing them into the filter basket.
+To avoid this issue, evenly distribute and level the coffee grounds before inserting them into the filter basket.

-Another tip is to use filtered water instead of tap water to improve taste and reduce mineral buildup in your Moka pot.
+Additionally, using filtered water instead of tap water enhances the taste and minimizes mineral buildup in your Pot.

 Proper Use Of Your Moka Pot To Ensure Proper Water Usage